 People who are allergic to nuts also have to avoid foods with these statements on the label.
 Some of the highest-risk foods for people with peanut or tree nut allergy include:

-Some school cafeterias now have peanut-free tables.
-Talk to your doctor about whether you should be sitting at one.
-Also ask about how you should handle other peanut encounters, like restaurants or stadiums where lots of people are opening peanut shells.
-Very few people who have nut allergies will have a reaction if they are exposed only to airborne particles, but talk it over with your doctor.
+Talk to your doctor about how to stay safe in the school cafeteria.
+Also ask about how you should handle other peanut encounters, like at restaurants or stadiums where lots of people are opening peanut shells.
+Very few people who have nut allergies will have a reaction if they are exposed only to small particles in the air, since the food has to be eaten to cause a reaction.
+But talk it over with your doctor.

 Have an Emergency Plan

 If you have a serious nut or peanut allergy, you and a parent should create a plan for how to handle a reaction, just in case one occurs.
 That way your teachers, the school nurse, your basketball coach, your friends — everyone will know what a serious reaction (anaphylaxis) looks like and how to respond.

 To immediately treat anaphylaxis, doctors recommend that people with a nut or peanut allergy keep a shot of epinephrine (say: eh-puh-NEH-frin) with them.
 This kind of epinephrine injection comes in an easy-to-carry container.
 You and your parent can work out whether you carry this or someone at school keeps it on hand for you.
 You'll also need to identify a person who will give you the shot.